UFC, WWE combine to form $21.4B sports entertainment company

 WWE and the company that runs Ultimate Fighting Championship will combine to create a $21.4 billion sports entertainment company.

-A new publicly traded company will be formed that houses the UFC and WWE brands, with Endeavor Group Holdings Inc. taking a 51% controlling interest in the new company.
+A new publicly traded company will house UFC and World Wrestling Entertainment brands, with Endeavor Group Holdings Inc. taking a 51% controlling interest in the new company.
 Existing WWE shareholders will hold a 49% stake.

 The companies put the enterprise value of UFC at $12.1 billion and WWE’s value at $9.3 billion.